luizdepra/game-of-learn/go/README.md

 go-life
 =======

 A terminal screen Conway's Game of Life implementation that I made when I was learning Go.
-Critics and improviments are very welcome.

 Critics and sugestions are welcome!